K8s-Multitenancy/app/microservices/README.md

 Look for the container name of your microservice application (e.g., `wishlist-microservice-1`).

 ### 3️⃣ Access the Microservice Container
-Replace `<CONTAINER-NAME>` with your actual microservice container name and run:
+Replace `<CONTAINER-NAME>` with your actual microservice container name (the one with "microservice" keyword) and run:

 ```sh
 docker exec -it <CONTAINER-NAME> sh